ZhimingZhou/zhimingzhou.github.io/README.md

       - y = w * x     <-->     y = w' / k * x
       - where w' = k * w, i.e., the weights are scaled up by k

-  - So give the learning rate while do not tell the parameter scale actually tell nothing.
+  - So give the learning rate while do not tell the parameter scale actually tells nothing.

     - Though we can assume a commonly used parameter initialization scheme.
 But it is not necessarily true.